defold/doc/docs/en/manuals/libraries.md

 ![Fetch Libraries](images/libraries/libraries_fetch_libraries.png)

-Now the folders that you shared appear in the Project Explorer and you can use everything you shared.
+Now the folders that you shared appear in the *Assets pane* and you can use everything you shared.
 Any synchronized changes done to the library project will be available in your project.

 ![Library setup done](images/libraries/libraries_done.png)